tdwg/bdq/tg2/_build_review/templates/list/bdqtest/bdqtest_termlist-header.md

 ### 1.9 Test Types (non-normative)

-There are four types of BDQ Tests: Validations, Issues, Measures and Amendments.
+There are four types of BDQ Tests: `Validations`, `Issues`, `Measures` and `Amendments`.
 Each Test is intended to examine just one specific aspect of data quality.
-Tests are assembled into Test suites (bdqffdq:Policies) that assess the fitness for use of data for a specific use.
+Tests are assembled into Test suites (`bdqffdq:Policies`) that assess the fitness for use of data for a specific use.

 **Validation Tests** can be thought of as fact-checking.
-They compare the data against known standards or rules.
-Validation Tests examine the values of one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) against a Criterion for quality.
-An example is [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD) where dwc:countryCode is checked against a Source Authority for validity.
+They compare the data against known standards or rules. `Validation` Tests examine the values of one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) against a `Criterion` for quality.
+An example is [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD) where `dwc:countryCode` is checked against a `sourceAuthority` for validity.

 **Issue Tests** can be thought of as warning flags.
 They don't necessarily mean the data are wrong, but they highlight something that might be a problem for some users.
-For example, [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY) alerts users to a NotEmpty value that should be examined against their data quality needs.
+For example, [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY) alerts users to a `NotEmpty` value that should be examined against their data quality needs.

-**Amendment Tests** can be thought of as suggestions for improvement.
-Amendment Tests examine the values of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) and may propose changes or additions to improve the quality.
+**Amendment Tests** can be thought of as suggestions for improvement. `Amendment` Tests examine the values of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) and may propose changes or additions to improve the quality.
 An example is [AMENDMENT_COUNTRYCODE_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_COUNTRYCODE_STANDARDIZED), where a valid ISO country code could be inferred.

-**Measure Tests** can be thought of as metrics.
-Measure Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
-An example is [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](../../terms/bdqtest/index.md#MEASURE_VALIDATIONTESTS_NOTCOMPLIANT), which returns the number of Tests of Type Validation that had a response of "NOT_COMPLIANT" on a record.
+**Measure Tests** can be thought of as metrics. `Measure` Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
+An example is [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](../../terms/bdqtest/index.md#MEASURE_VALIDATIONTESTS_NOTCOMPLIANT), which returns the number of Tests of Type `Validation` that had a response of "NOT_COMPLIANT" on a record.

 ### 1.10 Key to Vocabulary Terms

 These "Test Descriptors" are terms that are necessary to comprehensively describe each Test.
-Some terms, such as those labeled `Term Version IRI (rdf:about)`, `Term IRI (dcterms:isVersionOf)` and `Term Name (rdf:value)` are intended for machine consumption.
-Some terms such as the `Description (rdfs:comment)` are designed to be human-readable and to be understood by consumers of biodiversity data quality reports.
-Terms such as the `Specification (bdqffdq:Specification)` ensure that implementers have no ambiguity about how the Test should be coded.
+Some terms, such as those labeled `Term Version IRI` (`rdf:about`), `Term IRI` (`dcterms:isVersionOf`) and `Term Name` (`rdf:value`) are intended for machine consumption.
+Some terms such as the `Description` (`rdfs:comment`) are designed to be human-readable and to be understood by consumers of biodiversity data quality reports.
+Terms such as the `Specification` (`bdqffdq:Specification`) ensure that implementers have no ambiguity about how the Test should be coded.

 Terms used to describe the terms in this vocabulary follow the guidance of the [TDWG Standards Documentation Standard (SDS)](https://www.tdwg.org/standards/sds/).
 Term definitions include the definition of the underlying RDF vocabulary term, and may include a TDWG-specific meaning from the SDS, and may also include a specific definition in this local context.
 See section [2.4.1 Listing Identifiers for Tests](../../supplement/index.md#241-Listing-Identifiers-for-Tests) in [BDQ Supplemental Information](../../supplement/index.md) for a competency question clarifying the relationships among `Term Version IRI`, `Term IRI`, `Term Name`, and `Label`.